Sujayfutane/Hello-World/README.md

 					Events and Shows
 				</h1>
 				<p>
-					With the idea of imparting programming
+					With the idea of imparting
-					knowledge, Mr. Sandeep Jain, an IIT
-					Roorkee alumnus started a dream,
+					knowledge, A person started a dream,
-					GeeksforGeeks.
+					AXYZ.
 Whether programming
 					excites you or you feel stifled,
 					wondering how to prepare for
 					interview questions or
 					how to ace data structures and
-					algorithms, GeeksforGeeks is a
+					algorithms, AXYZ is a
 					one-stop solution.
 With every
 					tick of time, we are adding arrows in our quiver.
 From articles on